canonical/lxd/doc/api-extensions.md

 ## projects\_restrictions
 This introduces support for the `restricted` configuration key on project, which can prevent the use of security-sensitive features in a project.

+## custom\_volume\_snapshot\_expiry
+This allows custom volume snapshots to expiry.
+Expiry dates can be set individually, or by setting the `snapshots.expiry` config key on the parent custom volume which then automatically applies to all created snapshots.